-Unless you have reason to believe the NSA or FBI are interested in you, it’s probably not something you need.
-However, there are all sorts of good and non-criminal reasons to have a second phone number.
-While you may want to get a physical burner phone for emergencies, you could also just get an app on your existing phone.
+Unless you have reason to believe the NSA or FBI is interested in you, it’s probably not something you need.
+However, there are all sorts of non-criminal reasons to have a second phone number.
+While you may want to get a physical burner phone for emergencies, you could also just get a burner app on your existing phone.

 Why Use a Burner App?